marked-gil/tasks-master-react/README.md

     * Validate the entered password on the modal after the user clicks ‘delete account’, and delete the account when the password is valid.
     * Redirect the user to the ‘Sign In’ page when the profile is successfully deleted, and show a feedback message.

-* Make the timezone of the site dynamic so it can detect the user's local timezone.
+* To make the timezone of the site dynamic so it can detect the user's local timezone, and therefore make the site useful to users around the globe.

+* To use a text-area for the task description that allows the entry of multiple lines of text and lists.

 ## Fixed Bugs
 * ISSUE: